 BOSU is short for ‘both sides up’ and is used for balance, core strengthening, and reflex improvement.
 The ball can be described as an exercise ball that’s been cut in half with a platform on the bottom.
 The domed side up is used to make aerobic exercises and athletic drills more challenging.

 Inverting the BOSU ball makes things much more challenging.
 Its unstable nature becomes ideal for core, balance, and upper body exercises, like push-ups or core moves (such as planks).
 The ball requires you to maintain your center of gravity over a constantly changing surface.
 Just standing on the inverted ball can be incredibly challenging.
 When the body moves and struggles for balance, you are forced to use more (often unused) stabilizer muscles.
 The result is improved overall core strength.

 Popular Exercises with the BOSU Ball include:

 - Balance and Dumbbell Curl

 - Boat Pose

-A Swiss ball is constructed of soft elastic approximately 35/85 centimetres (14 to 34 inches) and filled with air.
-Air pressure is altered by removing a valve stem and either filling with air or letting the ball become deflated.
+A Swiss ball is constructed of soft elastic approximately 35/85 centimeters (14 to 34 inches) and filled with air.
+Air pressure is altered by removing a valve stem and either filling it with air or letting the ball become deflated.